rmh78/quarkus-performance/README.md

 The **plot-test** consists of the following actions:

 * starting the application (simple JAX-RS application)
-* wait until the first http request to the JAX-RS endpoint can be served (time to first request, arrow in the diagram)
+* wait until the first http request to the JAX-RS endpoint can be served (time to first request)
-* start a loop with 3 iterations
-  * sleep 1 second
+* start load-test using apache benchmarking tool
+  * requests: 5000
+  * concurrency: 5
-  * send http request using curl to the JAX-RS endpoint (arrow in the diagram)
+  * url: the JAX-RS endpoint of the application

 ## **(3) Plots**